US Energy Secretary Reportedly Says 'We're Simply Not Ready' For Navy Escorts Of Tankers Via Hormuz Strait – Oil Crosses $100/BBL Again

 “We’re simply not ready.
 All of our military assets right now are focused on destroying Iran’s offensive capabilities and the manufacturing industry that supplies their offensive capabilities,” Wright said during an interview with CNBC, while adding that it will happen relatively soon.

-The United States Oil Fund ETF (USO) and the ProShares Ultra Bloomberg Crude Oil ETF (UCO) were up about 5% at the time of writing.
+The United States Oil Fund ETF (USO) gained 7%, while the ProShares Ultra Bloomberg Crude Oil ETF (UCO) was up about 6% at the time of writing.

 Also See: Iran Warns Aggression Toward Its Islands Will 'Shatter All Restraint' – Analysts Explain Why Oil Is Boiling Despite Record 400M Barrel Release